lovett2/TooLongDidntRead/Doc/testing.md

 - [Updating Tests](#updating-tests)
 - [Adding Test Cases](#adding-test-cases)

+The purpose of these sets of tests are to check desired TLDR strings based off of expected input.

 ## Tools Used
 - [Jasmine 2.6.2](https://jasmine.github.io) Behavior-Driven Javascript Testing Tool

 ## Usage
-To run test, open SpecRunner.html and run the included specs automatically.
+To run tests, open SpecRunner.html and the specs will run automatically.
 Both the source files and their respective specs are linked in the <head> of the SpecRunner.html.

 ## Updating Tests